clerk/clerk-docs/STYLEGUIDE.md

 > You can authenticate your app with Clerk in three steps.
 Install Clerk with `npm install @clerk/nextjs`, add your environment keys, and then wrap your app in `<ClerkProvider />`, and add [control components](https://clerk.com/docs/components/overview).
 Visit our [Quickstarts](https://clerk.com/docs/quickstarts/overview) for a step-by-step guide written for your framework.

-> Clerk works great with progressive web apps (an app that's built using web platform technologies, but that provides a user experience like that of a platform-specific app) as it supports offline mode.
+> Clerk supports offline mode, a feature that lets users use an app without being connected to data or wifi.
+This means Clerk works great with progressive web apps, apps built with web platform technologies that provide similar experiences to platform-specific apps.
 You can use the [dynamic import pattern](https://www.patterns.dev/vanilla/dynamic-import) to improve loading speeds.

 #### Don't